domschl/python-fhem/selftest/README.md

 ## Automatic FHEM installation and python-fhem API self-test for CI.

-The selftest tree is only used for continous integration with TravisCI.
+The selftest can be used manually, but are targeted for use with github action CI.

 The scripts automatically download the latest FHEM release, install, configure and run it and then use the Python API to perform self-tests.